 Technologies Behind Scanned Document Data Extraction

-Data extraction revolves around two main processes: Optical Character Recognition (OCR) followed by Natural Language Processing (NLP).
+Data extraction involves Optical Character Recognition (OCR) and Natural Language Processing (NLP).

-OCR extraction is the process of converting text images into machine-encoded text, while the latter is the analysis of the words to infer meanings.
-Often accompanied by the OCR are other computer vision techniques, such as box and line detection, to extract aforementioned data types such as tables and KVPs for more comprehensive extraction.
+OCR extraction converts text images into machine-encoded text, while the latter analyzes the words to infer meanings.
+Other computer vision techniques, such as box and line detection, are often accompanied by OCR to extract aforementioned data types, such as tables and KVPs, for more comprehensive extraction.

-The core improvements behind the data-extraction pipeline are tightly connected to the advances in deep learning that contributed greatly to the fields of computer vision and natural language processing (NLP).
+The core improvements behind the data-extraction pipeline are tightly connected to the advances in deep learning that have contributed greatly to computer vision and natural language processing (NLP).

 Deep learning has a major role behind the hype of the artificial intelligence era and has been constantly pushed to the forefront in numerous applications.
 In traditional engineering, our goal is to design a system/function that generates an output from a given input; deep learning, on the other hand, relies on the inputs and outputs to find the intermediate relationship that can be extended to new unseen data through the so-called neural network.

-In the field of computer vision, a type of neural network variation is heavily applied -- convolutional neural networks (CNNs).
+In computer vision, a type of neural network variation is heavily applied – convolutional neural networks (CNNs).
 Instead of traditional layers, a CNN adopts convolutional kernels that slide through tensors (or high-dimensional vectors) for feature extraction.
-Together with traditional network layers in the end, CNNs are very successful in image-related tasks, and further formed the basis for OCR extraction and other feature detection.
+Together with conventional network layers, CNNs are very successful in image-related tasks and further form the basis for OCR extraction and other feature detection.

 On the other hand, NLP is reliant on another set of networks, which focuses on time-series data.
-Unlike images, where one image is independent of the other, text prediction can be largely beneficial if words prior or after are also taken into account.
+Unlike images, where one image is independent of the other, text prediction can be largely beneficial if words before or after are also considered.
 In the past few years, a family of networks, namely long short-term memories (LSTMs), has taken previous results as inputs to predict the current results.
 Bilateral LSTMs were also often adopted to enhance the prediction output, where both results prior and after were considered.
-In recent years, however, the concept of transformers that use an attention mechanism is starting to rise due to its higher flexibility, leading to better results than traditional networks handling sequential time series.
+In recent years, however, the concept of transformers that use an attention mechanism has risen due to their higher flexibility, leading to better results than traditional networks handling sequential time series.

 Applications of Scanned Documents Data Extraction